tanzil7890/SocalApp/README.md

 ### Prerequisites

-To run the Convene app, you have two options:
+To run the Socal app, you have two options:

 1. **Local Device:**
    - Download the Expo Go app on your physical device.